Top Market News: What Happened In Investing Today

 (This is from a time Martin Shkreli testified in 2016.
 Wikipedia)

 If my defense attorney calls me "weird" and "strange," emphasizing my "flaws" and "dysfunctional personality," I'm not sure how much better I'll feel if he also says I'm "brilliant beyond words."
-Not just as a matter of my personal self-esteem, but also as a matter of my defense.
+Not just as a matter of my personal self-esteem but also as a matter of my defense.
 If jurors turn out to have soft spots for unusual and maladjusted geniuses, it'll come as a surprise to me.

 It'll also come as a surprise to some prospective jurors, like this guy: